Executing SQL in Excel Tool/Template

 I have found several use cases for my team and I to save time and utilize Excel alone for pulling data via SQL, as opposed to running queries in Access, SSRS, SSMS or Toad and then exporting that data into Excel for manipulation and analysis.
 There is not only the benefit of saving time by skipping the export/import process, but also in the ability to build templates/files and save them for quick and easy future SQL pulls.
 The days of needing multiple applications for your SQL pulls to import into Excel are over!

 The best use cases I’ve found that support this method are repeatable processes where the same input variables are required each time, and where the query results will not exceed the row limitations of an Excel sheet (~1M).
 Even in this case, you may find the first two sections of this post useful for learning about constructing and executing SQL queries for use outside of Excel.
-This alone may save you time if you are in the habit of writing long and involved queries with changing criteria.
+This alone will likely save you time if you are in the habit of writing long and involved queries with changing criteria.

 I have also found this approach to be useful when pulling data from different sources using the same criteria.
 It saves me lots of time.